janecorro/SE2/README.md

 # SE2 Team CODITE Video Presentation
-This repository contaion the video presentation for the Computing Society Web-Based Management System.
+This repository contain the video presentation for the Computing Society Web-Based Management System.